VMAF And Variants: Towards A Unified VQA: FVQ: Towards a Unified VQA

+For regression, we use both SVRs and simple feedforward fully-connected NNs.
+For the SVR, we conduct a limited hyperparameter search, for parameters known as C, gamma, epsilon.
+For the neural net, we use a very simple fully connected feedforward network; as an example, with 13 features, we use a 6-80-64-1 network, with Relu activation, RMSProp optimizer, and Tensorflow 2.4.1, to aggregate the features (we occasionally use sigmoid activation in the last layer).
+Post feature extraction, an example {\bf total train/test simulation time} for 1k sims of SVR takes only 10s to run (no-GPU) in FR, while 50 sims of NN took 127s on a laptop (i7-10750, 16GB RAM, RTX 2070 GPU).
+In NR, our SVR inference time with our reduced parameter search takes only 4s; post parameter search, only 0.01s.

-To obtain the most direct comparisons in trainability, we use the same regimen as our comparators, and train from scratch.
-In the FR case, when comparing with VMAF, we use essentially the same features and SVR settings as VMAF.
-In the NR case, we use just 10 of 60 VIDEVAL features, and the same SVR framework (but much less search); or 10 + 25 RAPIQUE features (out of 3884).
-Our results in the FR case indicate that our NN outperforms VMAF; and when ignoring the reference on FR data, we still get useful results with the same type of features and regressors, validating our unified approach; see Fig. 5.
-In the NR case with challenging UGC datasets, even when we compare to the fully trained VIDEVAL or RAPIQUE, our SRCC scores are very competitive, while greatly reducing complexity (Figs. 5, 6).
-In fact, with both SVR and short NN, as today’s TPUs can process FFNNs in real-time on at least 1080p30 resolution, the main complexity in execution now lies in the feature extraction.
-Thus, limiting the expensive feature extraction part is then critical to live usability.
-For FR we use 6-13 features; for NR, only 10 (out of 60), or 35 out of nearly 4K.
-The VMAF features are integerized, multi-threaded, and fairly fast, the VIDEVAL features are not, while the RAPIQUE features seem faster.
-Much work remains in the NR case to achieve the performance and execution speeds needed in live applications, but we make useful progress on that front, similar to RAPIQUE \cite{b20-rapique}.
-We remark that we focus here mainly on compression and scaling loss, leaving aside transmission errors for now – these are generic.
+For direct comparisons in trainability, we use the same train and test regimen as our comparators, and train from scratch.
+In the FR case, when comparing with VMAF, we use essentially the same features and SVR settings as VMAF; but change the motion feature, and improve some hyperparameters.
+Our fixed SVR parameters are (C, eps, gam) = (1000, 1, 0.1), while for moderate search, we search (C, eps, gam) in range ([10,100,900,1000],[.01,.05,.1,.5,1],[.0001,.001,.01,.1,1]).
+In the NR case, we use the 60 VIDEVAL features, the same SVR framework and hyperparameter set, or a no parameter neural network.
+We also test with subsets of say 100 of the RAPIQUE features (out of 3884).
+Our results in the FR case indicate that both our SVR and NN methods outperform VMAF (fig. 6).
+And even when ignoring the reference on FR data, we get useful results with the same type of features and regressors, partially validating our unified approach (fig. 7).
+In the NR case with challenging UGC datasets, even when we compare to the fully trained VIDEVAL or RAPIQUE algorithms, our correlation scores are competitive, while greatly reducing hyperparameter search complexity during training (Figs. 8, 9).
+In fact, with both SVR and short NN, since today’s TPUs can process FFNNs in real-time on at least 1080p30 resolution, the main complexity in execution now lies in the feature extraction phase.
+Thus, greatly limiting the expensive feature extraction part is then critical to live usability.
+For FR we mainly use just 6 features; for NR, we test with 10-400 features, drawn from VidEval, Rapique, or both.